Husky-4559/NewsAlchemy/README.md

     python -m unittest discover

-### Running The Application
-    flask run
-    The application should now be running on http://127.0.0.1:5000.

 ### Contributing

     1. Fork the repository.
     2. Create a new branch (git checkout -b feature-branch).
     3. Make your changes.
     4. Commit your changes (git commit -m 'Add some feature').
     5. Push to the branch (git push origin feature-branch).
     6. Open a pull request.

 ### License

 This project is licensed under the MIT License.